-A passphrase works like an additional word to the 12 or 24 words that make up your recovery seed , which is not stored on your Trezor.
-When using the passphrase feature, your Trezor will ask you to enter the passphrase which will then be combined with the actual recovery seed (12 or 24 words generated during Trezor setup) and a new unique hidden wallet will be created.
-In effect, each particular passphrase will let you access a unique wallet hidden behind that passphrase.
+A passphrase works like an extra word added to the 12 or 24 words that make up your recovery seed.
+As passphrases are not stored on your Trezor, when using the feature, your Trezor will ask you to enter the passphrase which will then be combined with the recovery seed (generated during Trezor setup) and a new unique passphrase-protected hidden wallet will be created.
+Any time you wish to access this hidden wallet, the exact same passphrase must be used.

 This means: